-We generally see 16-18 patients per day per provider, about 35% less than most primary care offices.
-We enjoy involving patients in their care by educating them regarding their health problems, concerns, and treatment options.
+We generally see 14-18 patients per day per provider, about 35% less than most primary care offices.
+We enjoy involving patients in their care through education regarding health concerns and treatment options.

 While we still do have some time constraints, we generally allow 15 minutes for same-day appointments and 30 minutes for most follow-up or chronic issues appointments -- longer than most offices.
 If we do not address all of your issues and concerns, please let us know as we are happy to schedule another appointment.

 Dr. Hausman-Cohen originally planned to pursue a career in medical research.
 After obtaining both her Masters degree and M.D. from Harvard Medical School, she realized the importance of continuing education and evidence based medicine in delivering outstanding care.